Our Trainer

 Certified Behavior Consultant Canine - Knowledge Assessed (CBCC-KA), Certification Council for Professional Dog Trainers, 2023

-Dogs are my life, but I also enjoy nature, music, working on my home in Detroit, protesting for social justice, building queer community, and spending time with my partners, friends and family.
+Dogs are my life, but I also enjoy nature, music, working on my home in Detroit, fighting for social justice, building queer community, and spending time with my partners, friends and family.
 I am proudly neurodivergent, and the continuous effort I make to manage my depression, anxiety, and ADHD helps me also work to be better able to accommodate the needs of my neurodivergent clients.
-I foster dogs and I volunteer with several shelters and rescues, as well as animal welfare programs for the community and spay & neuter programs.
+I foster dogs and I volunteer with several shelters and rescues, as well as animal welfare outreach programs for the community.
 I have a passion for education and offer free apprenticeship programs for BIPOC aspiring dog trainers, just asking that in exchange they volunteer at the shelter.
-I have two personal dogs; Parker, an 9 year old American Pit Bull Terrier, and Lily, a 4 year old Pit Bull mix.
+I have two personal dogs; Parker, an 10 year old American Pit Bull Terrier, and Lily, a 4 year old Pit Bull mix.

 Ash’s Dogs